kriparajp1/validis/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "✨ Feature Request"
-about: Suggest an idea for this project
+about: "Suggest an idea for Validis"
-title: ''
+title: "[Feature] <title>"
-labels: ''
+labels: "enhancement"
-assignees: ''
+assignees: ""
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## 🚀 Feature Request
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Describe the feature you'd like to see in Validis.

-**Describe the solution you'd like**
+## 🔍 Why is this feature needed?
-A clear and concise description of what you want to happen.
+Explain why this feature is important and how it improves the project.

-**Describe alternatives you've considered**
+## 📌 Possible Implementation
-A clear and concise description of any alternative solutions or features you've considered.
+Provide a rough idea or steps on how this can be implemented.

-**Additional context**
+## 📝 Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other relevant details or examples here.